AnhadSodhi/Cowboys-and-Glocktopi/README.md

 My overall score (grade) in the coding workshop was #1/90 🏆.

 ## Usage instructions
-* Pygame must be installed
+* Python and Pygame must be installed
+* Download the latest release
 * Run Game.py
 * Move with WASD
 * Shoot with the mouse